145

 4

-Jonas Ferdinand Gabriel Lippmann was a Franco-Luxembourgish physicist and inventor, and Nobel laureate in physics for his method of reproducing colours photographically based on the phenomenon of...
+Gabriel Lippmann was a French applied physicist who received the Nobel Prize in Physics in 1908 for his invention of the Lippmann plate, a method of photographically reproducing colours based on the...

 4

-Jean-Baptiste Victor Théophile Roussel, né le 28 juillet 1816 à Saint-Chély-d'Apcher en Lozère, mort le 27 septembre 1903, au château d'Orfeuillette à Albaret-Sainte-Marie en Lozère, est un médecin,...
+Jean-Baptiste Victor Théophile Roussel, né le 28 juillet 1816 à Saint-Chély-d'Apcher (Lozère) et mort le 27 septembre 1903 au château d'Orfeuillette, est un médecin, homme politique et philanthrope...

 4